Safeguarding

 Safeguarding is everyone’s responsibility at Ruskin Mill Trust and when a safeguarding concern is raised, it is dealt with swiftly, effectively, and in ways proportionate to the issues.
 The right of the individual to be heard throughout this process is a critical element in the drive towards personalised care and support.

 All staff, Trustees, Governors or volunteers have a key role in preventing harm or abuse and in taking action where concerns arise.
-Our Safeguarding Policy and Procedures (remove link) can be found on our individual site webpages and are underpinned by Local Authorities, the Department of Education’s Keeping Children Safe in Education statutory guidance, and the Care Act 2016.
+Our Safeguarding Policy and Procedures can be found on our individual site webpages and are underpinned by Local Authorities, the Department of Education’s Keeping Children Safe in Education statutory guidance, and the Care Act 2016.
 This guidance outlines clearly how agencies and individuals should work together to protect children or adults at risk.
 Safeguarding is a duty and a shared responsibility.

 Ruskin Mill Trust has a team of Designated Safeguarding Leads and Deputy Leads based at each provision who can be contacted directly for advice should you have any concerns regarding a safeguarding matter.
+The details of each safeguarding team can be found on the following pages:

 Paul Sutcliffe